 How You’ll Learn

-All students start learning American Sign Language at Level One, even if you have preexisting exposure to ASL and the Deaf community.
 With our universal system of teaching ASL, it is vital that every student is able to fairly and cohesively advance, level-by-level, in our program of study.
 Smooth signing, comprehensive grammar skills, and receptive understanding are paramount.

 American Sign Language Minor and Course Sequence